“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “Sure.
 I have a great time going out.”
 I lied.
 I had no clue what I was talking about.

 Yes, truthfully the reason I asked Jerry was because I was the bored one.
 I had never been to the nightclubs or partook in this mysterious party scene.
-Since Jerry is older I figured he’s been around.
+Since Jerry was older I figured he’d been around.
 I figured he could accompany me and lead the way.
 As infatuated as he was with my job, and granted I let him hang out with me in my office, I figured the least he could do was introduce me to that territory.

 He lit up.